Be Intentional with Goal Setting

 Goals are specific and intentional

-When you set resolutions, you notice most of the time they are general like I want to lose weight (maybe I want to lose 25 lbs).
+When you set resolutions, you notice they are generally general, like I want to lose weight (maybe I want to lose 25 lbs).
 If you are not careful, you can have a long list of resolutions, but these resolutions will only be a wish list because you have no action plan to accomplish your resolution.

 Goals are also intentional and monitored.
 You set milestones to reach and monitor your progress as you move toward your goals.